hjudgesac/JouleS4Public/configure_identity_provisioning/configure_identity_provisioning.md

   * **URL** : Specify your S/4HANA Cloud URL.
 For e.g. https://myXXXXXX.s4hana.cloud.sap.
   * **User** : Specify the Communication User created in earlier steps.
 For eg. JOULE_IPS_USER
   * **Password**: Password of the Communication User.</br>
+  **NOTE**: Optionally add the **s4hana.cloud.roles.filter** property with value **cFLPExposure eq true**.
+Use this option only if you want Identity Provisioning
+  Service to only read roles from S/4HANA Cloud that have **Expose to SAP BTP** property enabled.
+See [Select Roles for Exposure](https://help.sap.com/docs/SAP_S4HANA_CLOUD/4fc8d03390c342da8a60f8ee387bca1a/e0ba77cfec8b4b05ab8ccb163b914f67.html?locale=de-DEversion=2208.503&version=2408.VAL)
   ![configure_ips](6.jpg)

 11. Click **Save**.